annajenul/GEP_NEN_Analysis/README.md

 ## Structure

 Experiments have been conducted in R (UBayFS) and Python (RENT), evaluations have been made in R only.
-Code to reproduce the selected features can be found in the directories RENT and UBayFS, respectively.
-Resulting feature sets are stored in Rdata-files, which is used for evaluating the predictive performance, stability, etc.
+Code to reproduce the selected features can be found in the directories <tt>RENT</tt> and <tt>UBayFS</tt>, respectively.
+Feature sets produced by each method are stored in csv-files.
+In directory <tt>evaluations</tt>, scripts are provided to compute evaluation metrics and visualizations used in the abovementioned paper.

+## Contact

+For questions and suggestions, please contact the following contributors:

+  - <b>Code \& methodology</b>: Anna Jenul (Norwegian University of Life Sciences) <anna.jenul@nmbu.no>
+  - <b>Dataset properties \& clinical interpretation</b>: Henning Langen Stokmo (Oslo University Hospital) <h.l.stokmo@studmed.uio.no>